cloudposse/docs/content/geodesic/module/usage/with-terraform.md

 terraform plan
 terraform apply
 ```
 The latest command will output id of terraform state bucket and dynamo DB table.
-Please copy that values because we need it for next step.
+Please copy that values because we need it for next steps.

 {{% dialog type="code-block" icon="fa fa-code" title="Example" %}}
 ```